 Distance from Seattle to Copalis Beach: 133 miles (2 hours, 23 minutes)

-Plan yourself a winter day trip from Seattle to Copalis Beach with your loved one to stay at one of their newly renovated cottages nestled on a cliff along the rugged Washington coast.
+Plan yourself a winter overnight trip from Seattle to Copalis Beach with your loved one to stay at one of their newly renovated cottages nestled on a cliff along the rugged Washington coast.

-You can certainly feel the classic charm of each cabin while having the opportunity to enjoy a modern and comfortable overnight.
+You can certainly feel the classic charm of each cabin while having the opportunity to enjoy a modern and comfortable overnight getaway.

 Temperamental winter swells make it the ideal location for winter storm watching cozied up with a glass of hot tea and plenty of blankets!